AokoMercyline/Portfolio/README.md

 * git clone my work "https://github.com/AokoMercyline/Portfolio.git"
 * Initialized my project with github.
 * Opened my VS Code from terminal and started coding my project.
-* Make changes and committed to git.
+* Make changes and commited to git.

 ## Technologies Used
 * I used Html to provide structure for my webpage